KmKoTryFind1nocent/ddos-tool/README.md

-# ddos-tool
+# Cxerys-DoS
-Run .cxerys with perl .cxerys in folder cxerys
+run with perl .cxerys in folder Cxerys-DoS